Founded in 1788, King’s-Edgehill is Canada's first independent School.

 Now over 230 years later at King’s-Edgehill School, our history and traditions are as alive and integral to our culture as the thud of rugby boots across the lower field, or the musky snap of clean, September air.

-Founded in 1788, Kings College School was the first independent school in both Canada and the British Commonwealth.
+Founded in 1788, Kings College School was the first independent school in both Canada and the British Commonwealth outside of Great Britain.
 Today, we honour the remarkable traditions of excellence, achievement and leadership that have long defined our School.

 The KES experience has always been about creating an environment where promising students become responsible, well-rounded leaders.
 More than two centuries later, this commitment to our students and their families remains unwavering.